dconjar/dconjar/source/posts/2013-11-23-site-speed.html.md

 ---
-title: "Site Speed Secrets: How I Made My Blog Faster Than 99% of Websites"
+title: "Secrets of Site Speed Optimization: How I Joined the 1%"
-description: "On average, this site now loads in under half a second from most places in the world.
-Your site can be just as fast.
-Here are the steps I took to achieve this massive speed boost."
+description: "It's time to unlearn everything you've ever been told about site speed optimization."
 ---

-> On average, **this site now loads in under half a second** from most places in the world.
-Your site can be just as fast, but it requires some out-of-the-box thinking.
+> On average, this site now loads in under half a second from most places in the world.
+Your site can be just as fast.
+Here are the steps I took to achieve this massive speed boost.

 Site speed matters.
 A lot.
 If you increase your website's page load speed by **50%**, **100%**, or (in my case) **640%**, good things will happen: